 You need to take the assessment so that you can be placed in the appropriate beginning mathematics course that matches your level of preparation and increases your chance of success.
-It is important to be honest and to take the assessment seriously.
-Not doing so may result in enrolling in a course that is too difficult or not challenging enough, potentially costing time and money.
+Your results will help your advisor plan your future math classes.

-New first-year students must take the assessment before their summer advising appointment.
+New first-year students must take the assessment anytime before their summer advising appointment.
 Transfer students must take the assessment before their first advising appointment at Monmouth.
+You can take the assessment whenever you have a few hours of uninterrupted time to focus and do your best.

 - First-year students will access the assessment via SOAR.
 To find SOAR for First-Year Students, please visit myMU, the Monmouth University portal.
 Use the same user ID and password that you have been using to access your Hawkmail@Live account.
 Then, click “eCampus” and you will find the “SOAR” link under the “Communities” section.